 Visits by parents, school board members and others in an official capacity are encouraged.
-All visitors are required to stop at the sliding glass window in the main entryway to sign in and be allowed in the building.
+All visitors are required to enter through the front door of the building and proceed immediately to the main office to sign in and receive a visitor's pass.

 All visitors are to follow school regulations while on campus.
 School and class activities are open only to current students of Battle Creek Academy, except by special permission of the principal.